aniket-mish/tags/README.md

 python3 -m pip install -r requirements.txt
 ```

 I will also install and update the pre-commit hooks.
 I use pre-commit in every project I work on.
+It

 ```bash
 pre-commit install